ivaleraM/GLFM/README.txt

 Calling from Matlab
 -------------------
-    hidden = IBPsampler_run(data, hidden, params);
+    hidden = IBPsampler_run(data);

 where data is a structure containing:
     X: N*D observation matrix of N samples and D dimensions
     C: 1*D string array indicating type of data for each dimension

 --- Alternative calls ---

     hidden = IBPsampler_run(data, hidden);
 OR
     hidden = IBPsampler_run(data, hidden, params);

 where hidden is a structure of latent variables:
-    Z: N*K binary matrix of feature assignments (initialization for the IBP) and parans is a structure containing all simulation parameters and model hyperparameters (see documentation for further details).
+    Z: N*K binary matrix of feature assignments (initialization for the IBP) and params is a structure containing all simulation parameters and model hyperparameters (see documentation for further details).

 Calling from Python